325 Van Vleck Hall

 I've been at Wisconsin since the fall of 2005.
 My field is arithmetic algebraic geometry: my specific interests include rational points on varieties, asymptotic enumeration of number fields and other arithmetic objects, incidence problems and algebraic methods in combinatorial geometry, Galois representations attached to varieties and their fundamental groups, representation stability and FI-modules, the geometry of large data sets, non-abelian Iwasawa theory, pro-p group theory, automorphic forms, stable cohomology of moduli spaces, the complex of curves, Hilbert-Blumenthal abelian varieties, Q-curves, Serre's conjecture, the ABC conjecture, and Diophantine problems related to all of the above.
 My research here is partially supported by an NSF grant, a Kellett Mid-Career Award, and the Office of the Vice Chancellor for Research and Graduate Education, with funding by the Wisconsin Alumni Research Foundation.
 I co-organize the Wisconsin number theory seminar.
 I am also a Discovery Fellow at the Wisconsin Institute for Discovery, where I am part of the Machine Learning group and the Institute for Foundations of Data Science.
 I am a member of the Science Board of IPAM.

-I wrote a book called How Not To Be Wrong, published in 2014 by Penguin Press.
-See my author page for excerpts, reviews, event dates, and news about my next book, Shape, coming out in May 2021.
+I wrote a book called How Not To Be Wrong, published in 2014 by Penguin Press, and another called Shape that came out in 2021.
+See my author page for excerpts, reviews, event dates, and other author-related material.

-In Spring 2020 I am teaching Math 521, the first semester of undergraduate real analysis.
+In Fall 2022 I am teaching Math 521, the first semester of undergraduate real analysis.

 My students Soumya Sankar and Brandon Boggess organized a (virtual) conference on moduli spaces in Madison in Fall 2020.